TianyuCheng/Slim-Engine/README.md

     - This is a demo for launching a simple compute kernel, with input/output buffers.

 * Dear ImGui
-    - This is a demo for showcasing integration of a well-known immediate mode GUI library (DearImGui).
+    - This is a demo for showcasing integration of a well-known immediate mode GUI library (Dear ImGui).

 * Depth Buffering
-    - This is a demo showcasing how to enable depth testing with depth buffering.
+    - This is a demo showcasing how to enable depth testing with with depth/stencil attachment.

+* Multisampling
+    - This is a demo showcasing how to enable multisampling with resolve attachment.

 * Texture Mapping
     - [TODO]

-* Multisampling
-    - [TODO]

 * Render to Texture
     - [TODO]

 * Post-Processing
-    * Bloom Effect
+    * [TODO] Bloom Effect
-    * Screen Space Ambient Occlusion (SSAO)
+    * [TODO] Screen Space Ambient Occlusion (SSAO)
-    * Screen Space Subsurface Scattering (SSSS)
+    * [TODO] Screen Space Subsurface Scattering (SSSS)

 * Deferred Rendering
     - [TODO]